rumelab/.github/profile/README.md

 # RumeLab

 Welcome to RumeLab.
-RumeLab produces embedded system solutions.
+RumeLab aims to produce electronic devices.